ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     `service_name`
     :   The programmatic name of the service that users must have access to.

     `role_crns`
     :   Section header to indicate a list of access roles.
-For example:

     `resources`
     :   The resources for a permission.